gulpjs/gulp/docs/api/parallel.md

 # parallel()

 Combines task functions and/or composed operations into larger operations that will be executed simultaneously.
-The composed operations from `series()` and `parallel()` can be nested to any depth.
+There are no imposed limits on the nesting depth of composed operations using `series()` and `parallel()`.

 ## Usage